mongodb/docs/source/includes/compatible-mongodb-deployment-types.rst

-You can configure all MongoDB deployment types using |mms|: sharded clusters, replica sets, and standalones.
+Using |mms|, you can configure all MongoDB deployment types: sharded clusters, replica sets, and standalones.

 The shards in a sharded cluster **must** be replica sets.
 That is, a